faded color marble medallion

 Bill, nice job with the picture, which always helps, however, this is an unusual and tough question.

-My best assessment would be acid etching has damaged the polished finish resulting in the more subdued color.
+My best assessment would be acid etching has damaged the polished marble finish resulting in the more subdued color.

 Etching is a chemical corrosive reaction with the marble itself.
-Basically the acid eats into the marble destroying the shiny polished layer and exposing the more raw marble underneath.
+Basically, the acid eats into the marble destroying the shiny polished layer and exposing the more raw marble underneath.

 You can repair etching on polished marble using the